Mandatory notification of data breach terminology

 • contain and mitigate potential harm.

-The use of consistent language when categorising and reporting on eligible data breaches will also help the OIC to classify data breach types and identify potential breach trends and vulnerabilities across the Queensland public sector.
+The use of consistent language when categorising and reporting on eligible data breaches will also help the Office of the Information Commissioner to classify data breach types and identify potential breach trends and vulnerabilities across the Queensland public sector.

 Commonly used terms